Blog Detail

 Jesus teaches on mental health… (Pg2)

-Matthew 6:24-25 “No one can serve two *masters, for either he will *hate the one and *love the other, or he will be devoted to the one and despise the other.
+“No one can serve two *masters, for either he will *hate the one and *love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and *money.
 (25) “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
 Is not life more than food, and the body more than clothing?

 Eng. *Master – Grk.
-Kurios (koo’-ree-os); supreme in authority.
+Kurios (koo’-ree-os); one who is supreme in authority.

-Eng. *Love – Grk. agapaō (ag-ap-ah’-o); to love (in a social or moral sense).
+Eng. *Love – Grk. agapaō (ag-ap-ah’-o); to love in a social or moral sense.

-Eng. *Money (mammon) – Grk. mammōnas (mam-mo-nas’) figuratively wealth, avarice.
+Eng. *Money (mammon) – Grk. mammōnas (mam-mo-nas’) here meaning, wealth, or avarice.

 Q4.
 Do you think there are more than two “masters” to serve in this life?

-(SEE Joshua 24:14-16; 1st John 2:15; 2nd Corinthians 4:4) – *I think all worldliness is from Satan.
+(SEE Joshua 24:14-16; 1st John 2:15-16; 2nd Corinthians 4:3-5)… — In added Bible references.

 Comments:____________________________________________________________________